gusztavj/Trainz-Config-for-NotepadPlusPlus/README.md

 ## Colors and Categories
 The following rules are in place:
 + Level 1 containers are dark red and have a highlight so that you can find them quickly.
+You can expand/collapse these containers.
 + Level 1 tags (those which only have a single value) have the same color, but no highlight.
 + Level 2+ containers are blue and have a highlight so that you can find them quickly.
+You can expand/collapse these containers.
 + Level 2+ tags (those which only have a single value) are dark blue, and no highlight.

 This lets you easily recognize top-level and lower-level items, as well as if you used a tag at the proper level.
 If you see a blue tag outside of a container, you probably made a mistake, for example.

-Go on:
+Furthermore:
-+ KUIDs have a dark red color to make them outstanding.
++ KUIDs have a dark purple color to make them outstanding.
 They are usually important. :)
 + Numbers and vectors (of numbers) are green.
 + Strings are purple.
-+ IDs, like mesh names or identifiers you assign to elements in your kuid table appear dark blue, just like level 2+ tags, so your screen won't be as colorful as a rainbow.
 + Obsolete tags show up in gray.

 And, you can expand and collapse containers so that you can overview the important parts of your large config files more easily.